THUNLP-MT/PepGLAD/README.md

 1. Download

-The datasets are uploaded to Zenodo at [this url](https://zenodo.org/records/13358011).
+The datasets, which are originally introduced in this paper, are uploaded to Zenodo at [this url](https://zenodo.org/records/13358011).
 You can download them as follows:

 ```bash
 mkdir datasets  # all datasets will be put into this directory